hasiburrahman875/CS6304_Spark_Demo/README.md

 ### Install Spark
-DO NOT Install Spark again.
-It is already installed in your VM.
+DO NOT Install Spark again if it is already installed in your VM.
 You can consider the below section as a self-note.
-We consider that Java and Hadoop are already installed.\\
+We consider that Java and Hadoop are already installed.
 Follow the below steps:
 1. Open a terminal and enter the below commands
 ```